ThoughtRiver/lmdb-embeddings/README.md

 Inspired by [Delft](https://github.com/kermitt2/delft).
 As explained in their readme, this approach permits us to have the pre-trained embeddings immediately "warm" (no load time), to free memory and to use any number of embeddings similtaneously with a very negligible impact on runtime when using SSD.

+For instance, in a traditional approach `glove-840B` takes around 2 minutes to load and 4GB in memory.
+Managed with LMDB `glove-840B`, can be accessed immediately and takes only a couple MB in memory, for a negligible impact on runtime (around 1% slower).

 ## Reading vectors

 ```python